csc-training/hip/docs/01-HIP.md

 printf("%s ",hipGetErrorString(err));
 ```

+# Programming Models

+* OpenACC will be probably available through the GCC as Mentor Graphics (now called Siemens EDA) is developing the OpenACC integration

+* Kokkos, Raja, Alpaka, and SYCL should be able to be used on LUMI but they do not support all the programming languages

 # Hipify Gromacs

 * GROMACS is a well-known molecular dynamics package
-* This is an effort to hipify and not to execute on na optimized environment
+* This is an effort to hipify and not to execute on an optimized environment
 * This showcases the procedure for a large application and possible issues
 * No effort to optimize the code

 # Hands-on Demonstration { .center }